The following policies are displayed on this page:

 - Keep Personal Data safe and secure.

 Only those with a genuine reason for doing so may gain access to the information.
 Personal Data is securely stored under lock and key in the case of manual records and protected with computer software and password protection in the case of electronically stored data.
-(Aladdin, our Student Management System is General Data Personal Regulation compliant.)
+(Aladdin, our Student Management System is General Data Protection Regulation compliant.)
 Portable devices storing personal data (such as laptops) are encrypted and password-protected.

 - Keep Personal Data accurate, complete and up-to-date.